evolvedbinary/hsg-project-wiki/Setup.md

         for folder in $(find * -maxdepth 0 -type d ); do rm -rf "$folder/node_modules"; done

+- We also need to make sure you have all of the required dependencies installed.
+To show what you have already installed, paste in the following command:

+        brew cask list

+    You should see at least the following 4 entries: java, github, exist-db, and oxygen-xml-editor.
+If you see `java8` or `github-desktop`, uninstall them with this command:

+        brew cask uninstall java8 && brew cask uninstall github-desktop

-- These steps will update you to eXist 4.3.1, GitHub Desktop 1.3.4, oXygen 20.1, and Java 10 (or newer):
+- These steps will update you to the current versions of our main software packages: eXist 4.4.0, GitHub Desktop 1.4.0, oXygen 20.1, and Java 10:

-        brew cask uninstall java8

-        brew cask uninstall github-desktop

         brew cask reinstall java exist-db github oxygen-xml-editor

-    If, after either of the first two commands, Homebrew complains that `java8` or `github-desktop` are not installed or that "No Cask with this name exists", no worries, just move on to the next command.

 - Next, open oXygen.
   - From the External Tools toolbar menu (i.e., the green triangle icon), select "Fetch updates for all repositories".